eclipse-hono/hono/site/content/deployment/openshift_s2i.md

 OpenShift 3.7.2.
 It should work with older or newer versions as well, but that is untested.

+{{% warning title="Curl on Mac OS X" %}}
+The `curl` binary on Mac OS X suffers from an issue with TLS SNI.
+Also see: https://github.com/curl/curl/issues/1533

+As the use of SNI is required for Kubernetes/OpenShift when it comes to routing requests to services, it is not possible to use the provided version of `curl` on Mac OS X. You can install a working `curl` version using:

+    brew install curl --with-openssl

+Or upgrade your existing installation using:

+    brew reinstall curl --with-openssl

+{{% /warning %}}

 ### Assumptions

 This tutorial makes the following assumptions about your environment, if those